Tinder/Nodes/Configuration.md

 ### Sample Config File

-All values shown in the sample (below) are the defaults.
+All values shown in the samples below are the defaults.

 > TIP: It is only necessary to include config options that are different from the defaults.